unarycomputing/uc-homepage/content/authors/admin/_index.md

 # - Visitors
 ---

-Di Wu is currently a PhD student with professor Joshua San Miguel in [UW STACS LAB](https://jsm.ece.wisc.edu/).
-He is working on computer architecture for emerging applications.
+Di Wu is currently a PhD student on computer architecture with professor Joshua San Miguel in [UW STACS LAB](https://jsm.ece.wisc.edu/).
+Before joining the UW--Madison, he received the bachelor and master degree from Fudan University in 2012 and 2015, respectively, as well as spending 2 years in Hisilicon as a digital circuit designer.